 - Faster burst: Shoots at higher frequency (3 vs 2.6 flaps/sec) to capture the decisive moment.

-- Ready to shoot: Has a lens build-in, whereas the G2 requires a separate lens.
+- Ready to shoot: Has a lens built-in, whereas the G2 requires a separate lens.

 - More compact: Is smaller (124x60mm vs 124x84mm) and thus needs less room in the bag.

-- Less heavy: Is lighter even though it comes with a build-in lens (unlike the G2).
+- Less heavy: Is lighter even though it comes with a built-in lens (unlike the G2).